-China has made substantial progress in tackling their HIV epidemic.
+China has made substantial progress in tackling its HIV epidemic.
 China’s HIV history has been anything but steady, with national negligence a critical factor in the spread of HIV in the early 1990s.
-However, significant progress in the last decade and increased national response have greatly decreased the epidemic across the country as well increasing the quality of life for people living with HIV.
+However, significant progress in the last decade and increased national response have stemmed the epidemic across the country as well as increasing the quality of life for people living with HIV.

-The HIV epidemic in China is largely characterised by low national prevalence (specific figure known) but with certain regions having higher and more severe HIV prevalence rates.1 China is also faced with the increasing challenge of providing more targeted prevention programmes to key affected populations such as men who have sex with men (MSM), people who inject drugs (PWID) and young people.
+The HIV epidemic in China is largely characterised by low national prevalence at 0.037%, with certain regions having higher and more severe HIV prevalence rates.1 China is also faced with the increasing challenge of providing more targeted prevention programmes to key affected populations such as men who have sex with men, people who inject drugs and young people.

 Treatment, care and support challenges prevail in China.
-In 2013 alone, 28,000 people died from AIDS-related causes.2 The number of people living with HIV receiving treatment has steadily increased across the country.
-However, progress in reducing mother to child transmission (MTCT) rates is still regarded as slow as well as addressing the high levels of stigma and discrimination people living with HIV experience across the country.3
+In 2014 alone, 21,000 people died from AIDS-related causes.2 The number of people living with HIV receiving treatment has steadily increased across the country.
+However, progress in reducing mother-to-child transmission rates is still regarded as slow.
+Progress has also been slow in addressing the high levels of stigma and discrimination people living with HIV experience across the country.3

-China has made substantial progress with regards to funding their HIV response.
-88% of funding comes from domestic sources.4 This is very encouraging when considering the sustainability and longevity of many of the national HIV and AIDS commitments.
+China has made substantial progress with regards to funding its HIV response as 99% of funding came from domestic sources in 2015.4 This is very encouraging when considering the sustainability and longevity of many of the national HIV and AIDS commitments.

 Key affected populations in China

-China has a relatively low national HIV prevalence rate, however the HIV epidemic is still a major concern for some of the key affected populations within the country.
-Targeted prevention strategies are critical to curb the epidemic amongst these vulnerable groups as well as addressing the stigma and discrimination that many of these groups face on a daily basis, preventing them from accessing vital HIV services.
+China has a relatively low national HIV prevalence rate.
+However, the HIV epidemic is still a major concern for some of the key affected populations within the country.
+Targeted prevention strategies are critical to curb the epidemic amongst these vulnerable groups as well as addressing the stigma and discrimination many people from key populations face on a daily basis, preventing them from accessing vital HIV services.

 Men who have sex with men (MSM)

 Including young people in the design and formulation of HIV and AIDS policies and programmes will be important in tackling the epidemic amongst this population in China.
-Research has found that youth HIV and AIDS policy in China is limited and that more holistic approaches, including young people in policy development is an important step in tackling the epidemic.13 This will also challenge stigma and discrimination and also increase knowledge of HIV and AIDS and reduce risk-taking behaviour.
+Research has found that youth HIV and AIDS policy in China is limited and that more holistic approaches, and including young people in policy development, is an important step in tackling the epidemic.17 This will also challenge stigma and discrimination and also increase knowledge of HIV and AIDS and reduce risk-taking behaviour.

 People who inject drugs (PWID)

-Since the beginning of the millennium, China has intensified HIV testing efforts, tailoring the approach depending on the type of group or population they are aiming to reach.18
+China has intensified HIV testing efforts since the beginning of the millennium, tailoring its approach depending on the type of group or population being targeted.24

-An active-testing approach has largely been adopted across the country, inviting high-risk groups such as PWID, pregnant woman and MSM to take an HIV test.
-This approach has showed a low refusal rate in certain provinces.
-In 2004, active testing was initiated in Yunnan province, 424,000 were invited to be tested and only 1.3% refused.
-Active testing is therefore been found to be an effective approach for key affected populations however there have been concerns that with HIV testing comes great social pressure, often leaving people unable to refuse a test.19
+An active-testing approach has largely been adopted across the country, inviting high-risk groups such as people who inject drugs, pregnant woman and men who have sex with men to take an HIV test.
+This approach has shown a low refusal rate in certain provinces and has been found to be an effective approach for key affected populations.
+For example, active testing was initiated in Yunnan province in 2004; 424,000 people were invited to be tested and only 1.3% refused.
+However, there have been concerns that active HIV testing can result in social pressure, leaving people feeling unable to refuse a test.25

-VCT services have continued to develop in China.
-In 2013, there was a recorded 18,367 health service facilities providing and conducting HIV testing and counseling, which has been crucial in diagnosing more people with HIV than ever before.20 China has also put significant effort into establishing and developing HIV and AIDS labs, which a crucial for both prevention and treatment programmes.21
+In 2014, 21,210 health service facilities were conducting HIV testing and counselling (HTC), around 2,800 more than in 2013.
+The increase in availability has been instrumental in more people being diagnosed than ever before.26 China has also put significant effort into establishing and developing HIV and AIDS labs, which is crucial for both prevention and treatment programmes.27

 HIV prevention in China

-Sexual transmission is the main mode of HIV transmission in China and reducing this transmission has been of critical concern in China’s HIV response.22
+Sexual transmission is the main mode of HIV transmission in China therefore reducing this transmission route has been a critical concern of China’s HIV response.28

 Prevention of mother-to-child transmission (PMTCT)